Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/your-first-hurl-file.md

 title: Your First Hurl File
 section: Tutorial
 ---

-# {{ page.title }}
+# Your First Hurl File

 Throughout this tutorial, we'll walk through the creation of multiple Hurl files to test a basic quiz application.
 We'll show how to test this site locally, and how to automate these integration tests in a CI/CD chain like [GitHub Action] and [GitLab CI/CD].

 The quiz application consists of: